wowkster/wowkster/README.md

 Hey!
 I'm Wowkster, and I'm an experienced all-around developer with a focus in Web Development.
 I've been programming for over 9 years, and have been working professionally for over 4 years now.
-In that time, I have acquired experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, Tailwind, React, NextJS, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, Rust, and more.
+In that time, I have acquired experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, Tailwind, React, NextJS, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, Rust, x86 assembly, and more.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wowkster&label=Profile%20views&color=0e75b6&style=flat" alt="wowkster" /> <a href='https://wakatime.com/@14712074-e7e9-4ac6-91dd-cf3f62547828'><img src="https://wakatime.com/badge/user/14712074-e7e9-4ac6-91dd-cf3f62547828.svg" alt="wowkster" /></a> </p>

 ## Contact
 You can contact me on Discord (preferred) at `Wowkster#0001` or by email at `contact@wowkster.com`.
 I take commissions if you like my work.
 If you are contacting me about an issue with a project, please open a GitHub issue on that repository instead.
 I will tend to it as soon as I can.

-## Current Projects
+## Personal Projects

 ### [Cloaks+](https://github.com/CloaksPlus) (Owner and Lead Developer)
   A character customization utility for Minecraft